Sistema territorial del Museu de la Ciència i la Tècnica de Catalunya

 The museum is located in the former salt storage facility or Real Alfolí dating from the 18th century and declared a Cultural Asset of National Interest in 1995.
 It shows the whole saltworking process from the mine to commercialisation.

-Located in the vast building of the former water deposits of Manresa, this museum offers two permanent exhibitions showing the importance of the irrigation system promoting the development of agriculture, industry, and the industry of ribbon-making with its long history in the city.
+Located in the vast building of the former water deposits of Manresa, this museum offers three permanent exhibitions showing the importance of the irrigation system promoting the development of agriculture, industry, and the industry of ribbon-making with its long history in the city.

 The museum shows the industrialisation process based on an artisan trade, that of a wood and horn turner, which became a sector complementing that of textiles.
 A journey from the origins of turnery to the present viewed from the different products.